tenstorrent/tt-metal/CONTRIBUTING.md

 - Any commit message must be accompanied with an appropriate GitHub issue number with a colon and following message.
-The message must start with an imperative verb and descripton of what was done.
+The message must start with an imperative verb and description of what was done.
 Preferably a reason is included.
 Ex.
   ```
   #41: Fix data format error in Gelu op.